subzone/TerraformDrifter/README.md

 - Azure DevOps
 - Terraform

-## Installation

-1. Package the extension by running `tfx extension create --manifest-globs vss-extension.json` in the directory containing the `vss-extension.json` file.
-This will create a `.vsix` file.
-2. Upload the `.vsix` file to your Azure DevOps organization.
-3. Install the extension to your organization.

 ## Usage

 After installing the extension, you can add the Terraform Drift task to any of your pipelines.